Vasya-M/brs_logger/README.md

 Same as `lockcomponent()`

 #### `tlock: function(value = true as boolean) as object`
-will temporarily lock funcLogger for current component.
+Will temporarily lock funcLogger for current component.
 Unlocks after function executes